Muhib Ullah Khan: Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PK-83 (Swat-IV) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PK-83 (Swat-IV) in the 2013 Pakistani general election.
 He received 10,995 votes and defeated a candidate of Pakistan Muslim League (N).
 In May 2014, he was inducted into the provincial Khyber Pakhtunkhwa cabinet of Chief Minister Pervez Khattak and was appointed as adviser to Chief Minister on Livestock, Fisheries and Cooperatives.

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-8 (Swat-VII) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-8 (Swat-VII) in the 2018 Pakistani general election.

 On 29 August 2018, he was inducted into the provincial Khyber Pakhtunkhwa cabinet of Chief Minister Mahmood Khan and was appointed as Provincial Minister of Khyber Pakhtunkhwa for Agriculture.